 In addition, you can add upgrades for a fee to your project such as marking your project as featured within the posting system or having Freelancer's recruiters help you screen your candidates.

 - Huge talent pool of freelancers

 - Pricey with 10% fee plus possible upgrades

-- With huge pool comes lack of talent in some places
+- With a huge pool comes a lack of talent in some places

 Fiverr takes the freelance marketplace and sizes it down into smaller project chunks.
 Freelancers make profiles introducing who they are and what services they offer with the website even offering an introduction video.
 Companies can search from their talent pool by typing in a keyword or going straight into defined categories such as "Web & Mobile Design."

 True to their name, most Fiverr freelancers will have little services that they offer for $5, but jobs will also include a listing of "Gig Extras" that can be added for higher fees.